pocc/tshark.dev/content/edit/_index.md

 There are various utilities that can be used to edit packet captures.
 Which utility you use depends on what you are trying to do.
-This section covers Wireshark utilities that edit as well as a couple from other suites.
+Wireshark has useful utilities for this purpose, but good tools also exist in other software suites.
+This section covers editing, adding, removing, and converting data in packet captures.

 #### Table of Contents

-{{% children description="true" depth="9" %}}
+{{% children description="true" depth="4" %}}